TatsuyaHasunuma0123/MusicPlayer/README.md

 # 🎵 MusicPlayer

 ## Demo
 [Here](https://drive.google.com/file/d/1kA0BCeKgMvYR4jIPhoMPGwYIFZ7SE8dj/view?usp=sharing) is a demonstration video.
+Since this is being executed on an emulator, there will be no sound.
+However, if you run it on an actual device, there will be sound.

 ## My other portfolio is here .
 - 📝[Canvas](https://github.com/TatsuyaHasunuma0123/Canvas)